-A biggest edge the HPJava system has against other systems is that HPJava not only is a Java extension but also is translated from a HPJava code to a pure Java byte code.
+One edge the HPJava system has compared to other systems is that HPJava not only is a Java extension but also is translated from a HPJava code to a pure Java byte code.
 Moreover, because HPJava is totally implemented in Java, it can be deployed any systems without any changes.
 Java is object-oriented and highly dynamic.
 That can be as valuable in scientific computing as in any other programming discipline.
-Moreover, it is evident that SPMD environments are successful in high-performance computing, despite that programming applications in SPMD-style is relatively difficult.
-Our HPspmd programming model targets SPMD environments with lower-level access to the parallel machines unlike other systems.
+Moreover, it is evident that SPMD environments are successful in high-performance computing, although programming applications in SPMD-style is relatively difficult.
+Unlike other systems our HPspmd programming model targets SPMD environments, providing lower-level access to the parallel machines.